Long COVID: Symptoms, risk factors, and treatment options explained

 Mental health support:

 Access to counselling or therapeutic services is essential for addressing anxiety, depression, or post-traumatic stress disorder linked to long COVID.
 Additionally, practices focusing on mindfulness and stress management are advised.
-Opt for bulk billed mental health plan to address any mental health symptoms.Medications:
+Speak to a doctor or medical practitioner about a Mental Health Treatment Plan to access subsidised psychological support.
+Note: Telehealth Mental Health Plans require a longer consultation and private fees may apply.Medications:

 Pharmaceutical interventions may be prescribed to manage chronic symptoms, including pain, inflammation, and irregularities in heart rate.Lifestyle adjustments:

-Adopting a balanced diet, ensuring adequate hydration, and prioritising quality sleep are vital components of a holistic approach to care.What to do if I have long COVID symptoms?
+Adopting a balanced diet, ensuring adequate hydration, and prioritising quality sleep are vital components of a holistic approach to care.What should someone who's experiencing post-COVID syndrome do?

 Self-care at home